 Once you have access to the short courses you want, they will appear in your dashboard.
 Each consists of short 10-15 minute videos with an accompanying handbook.
 At the end there is a short quiz to complete to pass that course (some of these need to be manually marked, so may take a few days to appear in your Dashboard).

-These courses are split into two categories: employability and professional development.
+These courses are split into two categories: employability and professional skills.

 The employability courses relate to helping you to search, apply and get a job.
 The professional development courses help you to develop your skills in the workplace.

-These courses are split into three categories: employability, professional development and leadership.
+These courses are split into three categories: employability, professional skills and leadership.

 Completing two from the employability category, two from the professional development category and an additional four from any of the three categories can lead to a Level One Employability and Professional Development qualification (equivalent to a low level GCSE).

 Whilst this may be below the level of qualifications you already have, in terms of your CV and job application process, this is a fast way of evidencing your commitment to developing yourself and also extending your range of skills.
 Given the climate we are in at the moment, this will help you to stand out from other applicants as you evidence how you are committed to the getting back into work quickly and also evidencing how much you respect professional development.